 4) Spend time with friends or people who make you laugh.

 I remember a day that I had some dental work done, and was feeling sore and grumpy.
 I didn't want to do anything but lie on the couch on mope.
 Then, I turned the TV on and came across a stand-up comedy show.
 I called my husband over to watch it with me, and within minutes we were screaming with laughter (my husband is hysterically silly by nature, as is my dog - love them both!).
-Lots of times, a moody "I don't want to do anything" state that feels like it has permanently set up shop in your brain is only that - a temporary state that can change in an instant with the right input or stimulation.
+Lots of times, a moody "I don't want to do anything" state that feels like it has permanently set up shop in your brain is only that - a temporary state that can change in an instant with the right input or stimulation.5) Put on some music that you love.

 It's pretty hard to stay down when high energy music that you love is playing in the background.
 I can go from moping to chorus line kicks (or pathetic attempts at hip hop) in 5 seconds if the right song is on.
 Pay attention to the music, friends, TV shows and activities that give you energy and make you feel fun and alive, and use them as your secret weapons when you're feeling down.